VirtoCommerce/vc-platform/docs/old-versions/vc113devguide/development-environment/new-store-getting-started.md

 6. Item assets
 7. Prices

-After all data is imported you will have catalogВ fully set up.
-Now you have to setup Store: configure ShippingВ and PaymentВ methods in order to complete online store setup.
+After all data is imported you will have catalog fully set up.
+Now you have to setup Store: configure Shipping and Payment methods in order to complete online store setup.

 ## Setup Shipping method